shijucv/aspnet-mvc-mobile-samples/readme.md

 ## Mobile Features of ASP.NET MVC

 These samples demonstrate specific features of ASP.NET MVC related to targeting mobile devices.
+Specifically, it focuses on the technical issue of how to deliver a _different set of markup to different devices_.
+It does not address the question of how to determine if doing so is the appropriate solution for your application.

 The samples and supporting articles were authored by [Akira Inoue](https://github.com/chack411) of Microsoft Japan.
 Akira can also be found on [twitter](http://twitter.com/chack411).

-* **Mvc3_ViewSwitcher** demonstrates how to switch between a mobile view and a desktop view using ASP.NET MVC 3.
+* **Mvc3** demonstrates how to switch between a mobile view and a desktop view using ASP.NET MVC 3.
-* **Mvc_ViewSwitcher** demonstrates how to switch views using new features in the forthcoming ASP.NET MVC 4.
+* **Mvc4** demonstrates how to switch views using new features in the forthcoming ASP.NET MVC 4.

 ## Running the Samples